Vox AC30: copper and grey panels, Celestion silvers

 Existence recorded by Jim Elyea

-Serial number 16541 - currently in Sweden
+Serial number 16541 T - currently in Sweden

 No pictures at present, but some notes on components: Woden choke date code "HV" = August 1964; Mullard mustard capacitors in the preamp "B4N" and "C4N" = second and third quarter of 1964; and Hunts capacitors "HWT" and "IYT" = 21st and 30th weeks of '64.

-Serial number 16580 - currently in France
+Serial number 16580 T - currently in France

 Grey panel, dome voltage selector.
 Woden transformers with date code "HV" (output) "JV" (choke and mains) = August and September 1964.
 In the preamp, Mullard mustard caps with date codes "B4N" and "C4N" = second and third quarters of 1964.
 Silver Celestion T1088s.
 The basketweave vinyl is now orangey red.
+"VOX" logo in single letters.

 Serial number 16649 T - currently in Europe